Maine’s Best Lobster Shacks: Maine Travel Maven shares her favorites

 Although somewhat off the beaten tourist track, Erica’s is no secret.

 This family operation comprises two buildings.
-Order lobster rolls, fried seafood, burgers, and desserts at the seafood stand.
-Order lobster (priced by the pound + $1 to steam it) at the adjacent lobster shop (note; lobster shop not opening for 2023).
+At the seafood stand, you can order lobster rolls, fried seafood, burgers, and desserts.
+At the adjacent lobster shop, you can order lobster (priced by the pound + $1 to steam it).
 It may sound complicated, but just head to the seafood stand, and they’ll make it easy.

-Prices are low, the service is friendly, and views extend over Pott’s Harbor to Casco Bay.
+The service is friendly, prices are low, and views extend over Pott’s Harbor to Casco Bay.
 Seating is available on picnic tables, mostly outdoors, but a few additional ones are in the lobster shop.
 Cash only.

 Holbrook’s Lobster Grill, Cundy’s Harbor